Make-up Tutorial with Doppelgangers

 “I project my own consciousness onto the character; I am reversing the process of my cultural assimilation onto her.”
 Some hints at Szwarc’s Polish background are spread throughout the book, such as the flowery scarf chosen to cover the aged doppleganger.
 “She is dressed like a babushka – an Eastern European elderly woman.
 By doing so, I let my doppelganger reclaim my cultural heritage”, Szwarc adds.

-She also claims her identity by including herself on each series, which is in each case the occasion for a quirky scene.
-This creates for the viewer a visual illusion, confused whether he is looking at Szwarc or not.
+She also claims her identity by including herself in each series, which is in each case the occasion for a quirky scene.
+This creates for the viewer a visual illusion, confused whether they are looking at Szwarc or not.
 “I am questioning where self-portrait starts and ends”, she explains.
 In the second book, the aged model stands in a baroque room in progress.
 Above her hangs a mask – the same that is used to shape the androgynous double-faced character of the third book.

 The mask enhances the uncanny duality of the whole project.
 “At some point her identity is completely obliterated and we can't pick up any clues about this character.
 In this transformation I am producing a newly formed face of my own and of my kind.
 The final photograph, in which I am looking at the two-faced character, a Janus figure, is a metaphor for me looking at both my past and my future.
 This series is a meditation on the process of becoming, and it deals with the relationship between identity and appearance", she concludes.